-In cases of palmar hyperhidrosis (hand sweating) the responsible sympathetic ganglia that receive the wrong signal for that abnormal activity are located within the upper part of the chest cavity.
-In cases of plantar hyperhidrosis (foot sweating) the responsible sympathetic ganglia that receive the wrong signal are located within a section of the lumbar sympathetic chain.
-This is a somewhat simplified way of explaining the complex anatomical – neurological basis for excessive local hyperhidrosis (Hands, Feet & Armpit).
+In cases of palmar hyperhidrosis (hand sweating), the responsible sympathetic ganglia that receive the signal for that abnormal activity are located within the upper part of the chest cavity.
+In cases of plantar hyperhidrosis (foot sweating), the responsible sympathetic ganglia that receive the wrong signal are located within a section of the lumbar sympathetic chain.
+This is a simplified way of explaining the complex anatomical and neurological basis for excessive local hyperhidrosis (Excessive sweating of the Hands, Feet & Armpits).

 Further explanation of the problem can be divided into two categories:

 - Generalized hyperhidrosis – Over the entire body.

 - Focal (Localized) hyperhidrosis – Focused in one area.
 (Hands, Feet, Face, Armpit)